nvsriram/imaginary-cube/README.md

 - Shape randomization support for inspiration
 - Pause screen with keyboard support in case you want to take a break
 - Experimental **_β_** shapes to try out the non-obvious imaginary cubes

+## 💻 Tech Stack

+- React-Typescript vite application with Tailwind CSS for styling
+- Leverages React Three Fiber and Drei for 3D rendering and scene controls
+- Utilizes Leva GUI for adding the imaginary cube fractal controls

+## 🧑‍💻 Getting Started

+1. Install the dependencies: `npm install`
+2. Run the development server: `npm run dev`
+3. Navigate to the server (defaults to http://localhost:5173)